jecfish/ng-my/README.md

 Working on project:
 1. always create your own branch and work on it
-2. create a PR and merge to master
+2. create a PR and merge to master only when it's ready
-3. Travis will triggered when PR is merged, deploy to ng-my production
+3. Travis will triggered when PR is merged, auto deploy to ng-my production

 To start the project:
 1. Install yarn